Looking for ways to reduce the cost of your weekly shop? Well, rather surprisingly, Amazon Pantry could help you save money.

 I am already a Prime member, so use Amazon Pantry for any extra items that I can’t find for a discount when I do my usual weekly shop.

 Signing up to Prime will cost £79 per year, or you can pay £7.99 per month.
-Other benefits include free next day delivery on certain items and unlimited access to movies, TV and music.
+Other benefits include early access to Amazon deals, free next day delivery on certain items and unlimited access to movies, TV and music.